Quintin1995/fastMRI_prostate_UMCG/README.md

    - The k-space data contains three interleaved averages.
 Unlike traditional methods that average these, this pipeline preserves all three averages for enhanced flexibility in reconstruction.

 3. **Metadata Integrity**:
-   - Headers and DICOM metadata are preserved to ensure accurate reconstruction, with an option to restore original Field of View (FOV) if needed.
+   - Headers and DICOM metadata are preserved to ensure accurate reconstruction, with an option to restore original Field of View (FOV) if needed yet to be released.

-4. **Applications**:
-   - The output .h5 files are optimized for training and inference in AI models, with careful handling of k-space data to maintain high fidelity in the final reconstructed images.
+The output .h5 files are optimized for training and inference in AI models, with careful handling of k-space data to maintain high fidelity in the final reconstructed images.

 # General Pipeline Processing Steps